asyrafz/Yolov8-AGXORIN/ROS2 Foxy.md

         sudo apt update

-2. Install the ROS 2 MQTT bridge package:

-        sudo apt install ros-foxy-mqtt-bridge <<<ERROR>>>

-3. If not already installed, ypu may need the MQTT client library:
+2. If not already installed, ypu may need the MQTT client library:

         sudo apt install python3-pip
         pip3 install paho-mqtt

-4. Source ROS2 env
+3. Source ROS2 env

         source /opt/ros/foxy/setup.bash
-5. To use MQTT bridge, need to create a configuration file and a launch file
+4. To use MQTT bridge, need to create a configuration file and a launch file

         pip3 install paho-mqtt